greatyingzi/crush/docs/ace.md

 - On exit (optional), summarizes the latest session and updates the playbook using a multi-step pipeline (extract → score → merge → cleanup).

 In this fork, ACE memory injection is enabled by default; disable it explicitly if you don’t want it.
+Playbook updates are enabled by default for session end, compact, and exit; disable them explicitly if you don’t want them.

 ## Enable it